fermyon/developer/content/spin/kv-store.md

 In this section, we use the Spin SDK to open and persist our application's data inside our default key/value store.
 This is a special store that every environment running Spin applications will make available for their application.
 As mentioned above the store is essentially an embedding of [SQLite](https://www.sqlite.org/index.html) within the Spin framework.

-## Checking the Spin SDK Version
+### The Spin SDK Version

-Please note that your application will need to specify Spin v0.9.0 in its configuration.
-For example, a new application made using the `http-rust` template might need the reference to the Spin SDK in its `Cargo.toml` file updated to look like the following:
+If you have an existing application and want to try out this new key/value feature (i.e. a previous application made using the `http-rust` template).
+You might need to update your existing application's `Cargo.toml` to point to v0.9.0 of the Spin SDK, as shown below:

 <!-- @nocpy -->